giniedp/glib/apps/web/src/examples/fx/materials/map-alpha/Readme.md

-# Alpha & alpha clipping
+## Alpha & Alpha Clipping

-The example shows how to enable alpha and use alpha clipping
+How to create a program with alpha texture and enable alpha clipping